xymaxim/mpv-ytpb/README.md

 Rewinding and seeking actions are associated with sending the `yp:rewind` script message to *ytpb-mpv* and listening back to a `yp:rewind-completed` message to run a complete callback.
-At the same time, *ytpb-mpv* composes a new MPEG-DASH MPD starting with a target media segment and execute the `loadfile` command.
-The paused first segment is appeared on a screen, and the script runs the complete callback to seek to a start position and update shown text overlays.
+At the same time, *ytpb-mpv* composes a new MPEG-DASH MPD starting with a target media segment and executes the `loadfile` command.
+The paused first segment is appeared on a screen, and the script seeks to a start position and updates shown text overlays.
 It would be nice to avoid that short quirk and seek straight to the start position in the future.

 ## Known limitations